ZionGlitch/Kali-Renamer/README.md

 5. CD into the folder of your choice
 6. git clone https://github.com/ZionGlitch/Kali-Renamer
 7. cd into the Kali-Renamer folder `cd Kali-Renamer`
-8. run `chmod +x kali-renamer.sh` to get permissions to run the script
-9. run script with `./kali-renamer`
+8. run script with `./kali-renamer`
-10. Follow instructions on screen.
+9. Follow instructions on screen.

+# Changelog
+***
+Removed `chmod` requirements, no integrated via git.